JamesGJ5/Part-II-Hilary-Onward/My_CNNs/README.txt

     COMPARED TO THE BELOW.
 HOWEVER, IF YOU CONTINUE READING EXTRA INFORMATION, IT SEEMS I DELETED THOSE FILES, THEN MADE NEW FILES OF THE SAME NAME.

+    model1.py was made for storing the model for importation into other scripts.

     CNN_1.py, I believe, is where I first wrote code from the following Kaggle webpage to make a training/testing pipeline for EfficientNet on CIFAR-10 data: https://www.kaggle.com/hmendonca/efficientnet-cifar-10-ignite/notebook